 - Different post-injury sexual interests

-- A change in physical functions caused by the brain injury
+- A change in physical function caused by the brain injury